A Class at a Middle School

 I’ve seen that too many times to count.

 A great many kids, and especially those who are not white or not male, end up believing that this particular goal is out of reach -- even though, if they could get over the hump, their economic prospects might be improved.

 In addition to the classes, there are online systems for learning.
 These weren’t around when I was in college, but unfortunately, they don’t contribute much to the problem.
 Despite talking to countless people, programmers, software developers, students, and others, I’ve never met anyone who has learned to program primarily from one of those systems.
 See here for some ideas about the causes of these issues.

 So what’s happening?
 Is programming really that hard to learn?
 Blackbird Code was founded in 2015 to answer this question.

 Our first pilot class was at Arleta Middle School in 2018 (taught by a member of our staff, a biology teacher we had trained to teach programming), and after a month or two, I had the opportunity to watch the class.
 This was not a TAG course or anything.
 It took the teacher a couple minutes to get the kids to settle down so the class could get started.

 In the course of a semester, most of the students learned enough coding to write their own animated games, with maybe a little help.
 Just to give context: If there had ever been a middle-school class that taught real, text-based programming with that degree of success before this, I don’t know anything about it.
-Middle-school coding education is in its infancy; every prior coding class and online platform for middle school used only graphical tools to teach, without the actual syntax that makes programming so challenging, fun, and useful.
+Middle-school coding education is in its infancy; every other coding class and online platform for middle school uses only graphical tools to teach, without the actual syntax that makes programming so challenging, fun and useful.